“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 That ability has benefited many ultimate players across Canada (although it may have irked some of his opponents).
 In 2004, Gavin left Ottawa’s top co-ed team (Silver, a merger between FFF and their former rivals) and began playing with only B teams so he could help nurture new talent.
 He founded and coached Ottawa’s developmental co-ed team, Bigfish, and later began coaching the women’s team Stella B.

-In 2008, responding to a request for coaching and mentorship, Gavin took up with Newfoundland and Labrador’s co-ed team, Wreckhouse.
-“The match was perfect,” says Gavin.
+In 2008, responding to a request for coaching and mentorship, he took up with Newfoundland and Labrador’s co-ed team, Wreckhouse.
+“The match was perfect,” he says.
 “I gave them the guidance and leadership they wanted as far as how to run a team, and they offered me the opportunity to continue playing with a bunch of wonderful people.”

 “I have met quite a few personalities in sport, but there is only one Gavin Thompson.
 He exemplifies spirit of the game, a concept unique to the sport of ultimate and what makes it stand apart from other sports.
 He demonstrates it on the field and off, acknowledging great plays made by his own team and his competitors and taking the time to interact and get to know players.
 Gavin played a very large role in the development of ultimate in Newfoundland and Labrador… I attribute much of my ultimate success to his time and patience with me and my fellow teammates, not just during the early years but also through the ongoing guidance and interactions with him, which I hope will continue for years to come.” —Suzy Steever, Vice-President, Ultimate Newfoundland and Labrador